wdk-docs/npm-docs/docs/_sources/cli/shrinkwrap.rst.txt

 DESCRIPTION
 -------------------

-This command repurposes package-lock.json into a publishable npm-shrinkwrap.json or simply creates a new one.
-The file created and updated by this command will then take precedence over any other existing or future package-lock.json files.
-For a detailed explanation of the design and purpose of package locks in npm, see npm-package-locks.
+This command repurposes :ref:`package-lock.json` into a publishable :ref:`shrinkwrap.json` or simply creates a new one.

+The file created and updated by this command will then take precedence over any other existing or future :ref:`package-lock.json` files.

+For a detailed explanation of the design and purpose of package locks in npm, see :ref:`package-locks`.

 SEE ALSO
 -------------------

 - :option:`npm install`
 - :option:`npm run-script`
-- :option:`npm scripts`
+- :ref:`scripts`
 - :ref:`package.json`
-- :option:`npm package-locks`
+- :ref:`package-locks`
-- :option:`package-lock.json`
+- :ref:`package-lock.json`
-- :option:`npm shrinkwrap.json`
+- :ref:`shrinkwrap.json`
 - :option:`npm ls`